Saagarjha1/CLANT--operations/readme.md

 ## Overview

 CLANT Operations is a collection of C functions for performing various operations on CLANTs.
-CLANTs, in this context, refer to a specific data representation that the functions manipulate.
+CLANTs, in this context, stand for "C Large Arbitrary Number Type," representing a custom data type for handling large arbitrary numbers.
 This repository includes functions for comparison, addition, subtraction, multiplication, and generating Fibonacci sequences using CLANTs.

 ## Table of Contents